CLOSE X

 Spend a day or two here, and you’ll find a city that’s clean and easy to get around.
 It’s Italy’s sophisticated capital of fashion, and it’s unfortunate more travelers don’t visit it.
 Conversely, that just gives the rest of us a better view of its life and culture.

-If you’re going to Milan for only a day or two, just concentrate on the top sights, all of which are easy to visit.
+If you’re going to Milan on a trip for only a day or two, just concentrate on the top sights.
+They’re all relatively easy to visit.
 Three favorite places—Milan’s Duomo, Galleria Vittorio Emanuele II, and La Scala—for example, are all adjacent to one another.
 Then you can take advantage of a worthwhile day trip from Milan, or, perhaps, two.

 The Duomo in Milan